tillitis/tkey-ssh-agent/README.md

 `llvm-objcopy-14`, then define `OBJCOPY` to whatever they're called on your system.

-## Real hardware or QEMU platform

 The signerapp can be run both on the hardware Tillitis Key 1, and on a QEMU machine that emulates the platform.
 In both cases, the host program (`runapp` or `mkdf-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
-Please continue below in the hardware or QEMU section.
+Please continue below in the suitable "Running apps on ..." section.

-### Running on hardware device -- Tillitis Key 1
+### Running apps on Tillitis Key 1

 Plug the USB device into your computer.
 If the LED at in one of the outer corners of the device is flashing white, then it has been programmed with the